steffytw/Go_study/README.md

 - You are allowed to create init() function anywhere in the program and they are called in lexical file name order (Alphabetical Order).
 - And allowed to put statements if the init() function, but always remember to init() function is executed before the main() function call, so it does not depend to main() function.
 - The main purpose of the init() function is to initialize the global variables that cannot be initialized in the global context.

+## Package

+Package can be of two types.

+- *Executable package* – Only main is the executable package in GoLang.
+A .go file might belong to the main package present within a specific directory.
+We will see later how the directory name or the .go file name matters.
+The main package will contain a main function that denotes the start of a program.
+On installing the main package it will create an executable in the $GOBIN directory.

+- *Utility package*– Any package other than the main package is a utility package.
+It is not self-executable.
+It just contains the utility function and other utility things that can be utilized by an executable package.